 NSHEA runs exclusively with the hard work of volunteers who are deeply committed to supporting home education.

 Our board members are also all volunteers.
 They’re committed to supporting all styles and approaches to home education.
-Our executive board is elected annually from our membership.
-The board members for the 2020/2021 term are:

 Charlene Williams